Overcoming the Fear of Losing Your Job to Get Addiction Treatment

 Your HR rep will guide you through the process of getting company approval for FMLA.
 This will not involve your boss.
 In fact, privacy laws ensure that your medical information will be protected.
 It would be a violation of federal law for HR to share your specific situation with anyone on your work team.

-To get FMLA, you will have to get a written recommendation by a doctor or addiction expert for substance abuse treatment.
-You cannot simply go to your company and say you want to go to rehab.
-Keep this in mind.
-Talk to HR about the necessary paperwork.
-They will help you determine how to get the documentation you need.
+To benefit from FMLA, you will need a written reference from a doctor or addiction expert.
+It’s not enough to learn how to tell your employer you are going to rehab.
+Talk to HR about the forms that need to be filled out.
+They will help you figure out how to get the papers you need.

 What if Your Company Doesn’t Offer FMLA?

 We’ve talked about the advantages of using FMLA when it is available.
-What if it is not?
-If you want to go to rehab for a problem with addiction, you have a couple of options when it comes to how to tell your boss.
+What if it’s not?

-Here is something to keep in mind – your boss and coworkers probably already suspect that you may have a problem with alcohol or drugs.
-As much as you might think you are good at hiding your substance use, you probably aren’t doing as great of a job as you think.
+Here’s something to keep in mind – your boss and coworkers probably already suspect that you might have a problem with drugs or alcohol.
+You may think you’re hiding the fact that you use drugs, but you probably aren’t.

 Remember, Outpatient Addiction Treatment is Always An Option

 IOP is designed to meet the needs of women who want to get help for a substance abuse disorder but can’t or don’t have to take off work.
 Our IOP program meets for three hours a day, five times a week.
 It includes individual counseling sessions and family therapy.
-The program meets at night to allow women to put in a full work day and then get addiction treatment for just a portion of the day.
+The program meets at night to allow you to put in a full workday and then get addiction treatment for just a portion of the day.

 Although some cases require a medical detox or inpatient treatment, many women appreciate the flexibility of IOP.
-They are able to get help for their addiction to alcohol or drugs and learn how to enjoy a sober lifestyle – all while keeping their job.
+Getting sober and learning to live a sober life is possible, and they can do it all while keeping their job.

 Learn more about our IOP program at New Directions for Women.